nrwl/nx/packages/react/docs/storybook-configuration-examples.md

-This generator will set up Storybook for your React project.
+This generator will set up Storybook for your **React** project.
+You can also use this generator to generate Storybook configuration for your **Next.js** project.

 ```bash
 nx g @nrwl/react:storybook-configuration project-name